 The following assumes that the sonde is in a horizontal pipe, the ground is approximately level and the Scout is held with the antenna mast vertical.

-IMPORTANT!
-Signal strength is the key factor in determining the sonde's location.
+IMPORTANT Signal strength is the key factor in determining the sonde's location.
 To ensure an accurate locate, you MUST take care to maximize the signal strength prior to marking an area for excavation.

-When locating a sonde set up the locate in the following manner:
+5.4.1 When locating a sonde set up the locate in the following manner:

 - Before putting the sonde in the line, use the Scout to make sure it's operating and that Scout is receiving its signal. - Once the sonde is in position and transmitting, activate the sonde and match the same frequency as the sonde on the Scout.
-Make sure it has a sonde mode icon.
+Make sure it has a sonde mode icon and

-A WARNING Be sure that the frequency selected matches the desired use.
-512 and 33 are available as both sonde AND line trace frequencies.
+Be sure that the frequency selected matches the desired use.
+512 and 33 are available as a sonde AND a line trace frequency.
 Using a sonde frequency for line tracing or vice versa, can cause the Scout to display incorrect depth information.

-• Go to the suspected sonde location.
-If the direction of the pipe is unknown, push the sonde a shorter distance into the line (~15 feet from the access, is a good starting point).
+Go to the suspected sonde location.
+If the direction of the pipe is unknown, push the sonde a shorter distance into the line (~5m from the access, is a good starting point).

-Next use one of the following methods to locate the sonde.

-Method 1 - Maximize Signal Strength
+5.4.2 Next, use one of the following methods to locate the sonde: Method 1 - Maximize Signal Strength

 - Hold the Scout so the mast is out away from your body.
 Sweep the mast in the suspected direction of the sonde while observing the signal strength and listening to the sound.
-The signal will be highest when the mast is closest to the sonde. - 2.
+The signal will be highest when the mast is pointing to the sonde. - 2.
 Lower Scout to its normal operating position (mast vertical) and walk in the direction of the sonde.
 As you approach, the signal strength will increase and the audio tone will ramp and rise in pitch.
 Use the signal strength and the sound to maximize the signal.

-3. Once the maximum signal has been located, place the Scout close to the ground over the peak and move in all directions.
-Move the Scout away from the maximum signal strength, to make sure that the signal drops off on all sides.
+3. Once the maximum has been found, place the Scout close to the ground over the peak and move in all directions to make sure that the signal drops off.